 Our Grievance and Disciplinary Investigation Training Course is based on our 20-Step Model and will apply in both the Public and Private Sector.
 This 1 day course focuses on the Grievance and Disciplinary Investigations and sets out a 20-Step procedure for HR and line managers to follow.
 The training includes Case Law, Employment Law work, in-house policies, confidentiality and Data Protection, performance management, capability versus conduct, bullying and harassment in the workplace, collective bullying and collusion – and external factors to consider that may account for irrational workplace conduct.

 Managers are left with sample letters and procedures to follow which will give them the knowledge, confidence and tools to enable them to manage problems at work.

 Very many organisations, especially in the Public sector, have conflict in the workplace.
 How do we know?
 Because ‘survey after survey’ comes up with the same statistic; 1 in 4 persons in employment today are affected by bullying or harassment.

 Now it is possible that your organisation doesn’t have this problem, but that is highly unlikely.
 Pick up the phone TODAY.
-Call 01793 338888 and talk to one of our advisors, in confidence, about what could be happening, what it could be costing YOU and how we can help YOU to eradicate unwelcome conflict within your organisation.
+Call 07734 701221 and talk to one of our advisers, in confidence, about what could be happening, what it could be costing YOU and how we can help YOU to eradicate unwelcome conflict within your organisation.